CaskAle/summit-pi-project/summit-pi.md

 ---

-## TJBot recipes Issues
+## TJBot recipe Issues

 We made the decision to provide you with the most recent version of the Raspberry Pi (version 4) as they are much higher performing.
 However, the TJBot recipes were designed with an older Raspberry Pi in mind.
 As a result, there are a couple of places where you will need to apply a patch to the code in order for the recipes to work.

 ### Hardware Testing
+There are a few programs in the "tjbot/bootstrap/tests" directory.
+These can be very helpful in ensuring that your led and speaker are properly set up.
+As you will be making changes to code, you may run into problems where the application does not work properly.
+These tests can eliminate the hardware as the source of the problem and save a lot of time.
+THe instructions for using the tests are found in the [README.md](https://github.com/ibmtjbot/tjbot/blob/master/bootstrap/README.md) file located in "tjbot/bootstrap".
+> Note: The LED test will require patching before use.
+See: [Raspberry Pi 4 LED Bug](#raspberry-pi-4-led-bug).

-### Pi 4 LED Bug
+### Raspberry Pi 4 LED Bug

 In all three of the recipe instructions you will come to a spot where you are instructed to run the command: `npm install`.
 At that point, execute the following six commands.
 This will patch the LED Pi 4 bug and allow the LED to work properly.

-1. Be sure that you are in the appropriate directory for the specific recipes or tests:
+1. Be sure that you are in the appropriate directory for the specific recipe or test you are working on:
 `cd ~/Desktop/tjbot/bootstrap/tests`
 `cd ~/Desktop/tjbot/recipes/conversation`
 `cd ~/Desktop/tjbot/recipes/sentiment_analysis`